Sonography Program (Florida and Minnesota)

 Students who complete the program receive a certificate from Mayo School of Health Sciences.
 This program is also offered as a collaborative bachelor's degree with the University of Minnesota Rochester (UMR) Bachelor of Science in Health Professions (BSHP) sonography track.

-The Sonography Program is offered at campuses in Rochester, Minn., and Jacksonville, Fla.
+The Sonography Program is offered at Mayo's campuses in Rochester, Minnesota, and Jacksonville, Florida.
 Academic lectures originate primarily from the Rochester campus and are made available to students in Florida using interactive video-enabled classrooms.
 This system goes beyond traditional distance education and allows live face-to-face collaboration between students and faculty.

 The program offers an exceptional educational experience by providing the high-quality didactic and clinical experiences needed to create a competent entry-level sonographer in an environment based on teamwork and mutual respect.

 Students have an opportunity to train in specialties such as abdomen, obstetrics, gynecology and peripheral vascular.
 Upon successful completion, graduates are eligible to apply to take national certification exams given by the American Registry for Diagnostic Medical Sonography (ARDMS) in the specialty areas of abdomen, obstetrics and gynecology, and vascular technology.

 The Department of Education requires disclosure of student debt and employment information to assist students in making informed decisions prior to enrolling in this education program.

 The Sonography Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Mayo Clinic and the University of Minnesota are accredited by the Higher Learning Commission, a commission member of North Central Association of Colleges and Schools.